GENETAY/RobustClustering_project/.ipynb_checkpoints/README-checkpoint.md

 We recoded TClust because we did not find any python package to do it when we started our work in 2019.
 Thing may have change by now.

-You fill also find in `RobustClustering_project/RobustClustering/utils.py` a lot of auxiliary functions or metrics that can help you to compare the method.
+You will also find in `RobustClustering_project/RobustClustering/utils.py` a lot of auxiliary functions or metrics that can help you to compare the method.
 We can mention RMSE (or a more resilient version RMSE_ot), accuracy but also the functions that generate datasets like those related to the KbMOM or TClust  articles.

 # Further info
 These files were the programs used to do the experiments of the article about K-bMOM, published by Adrien SAUMARD, Camille SAUMARD and Edouard GENETAY in 2022 in the journal CSDA (Computational statistics and data analysis), see the final published article in `RobustClustering_project/doc`.